ardatan/graphql-tools/website/docs/stitch-merging-types.md

 });
 ```

 That's it!
-When setting up merge config, each subschema simply provides a query for accessing its respective type entity (i.e.: version of the type&mdash;services without an expression of the type may omit this query).
+When setting up merge config, each subschema simply provides a query for accessing its respective type _entity_, or&mdash;partial type (services without an expression of the type may omit this query).
 The `fieldName` specifies a query, `selectionSet` specifies one or more key fields required from the initial entity, and `args` formats the initial entity into query arguments.
-This config allows type merging to smartly query a complete `User`, regardless of which service provides the initial entity.
+This config allows type merging to smartly resolve a complete `User`, regardless of which service provides the initial entity.

-The `User` schema now looks like this in the gateway:
+The `User` schema is now structured like this in the gateway:

 ```graphql
 type User {